(888) 552-6760 SCHEDULE AN APPOINTMENT

 What are polyps?

 Polyps are fleshy growths found on mucous membranes throughout the body.
 They may be flat against the tissue (sessile) or grow mushroom-like on a stalk (pedunculated).
 They’re typically smaller than a dime, but may vary in size from the head of a pin to the size of a ping-pong ball.
-There may be just one present, or there may be many.
+Just one may be present, or many.

 Most polyps don’t have a known cause.
 They may be due to inflammation or irritation from a foreign object.
-Patients may be at increased risk if they have a family history of polyps or an inherited genetic syndrome or mutation.
+A family history of polyps or an inherited genetic syndrome or mutation may increase a person's risk.

 Polyps don’t always cause symptoms, which is why regular screenings are important.
 Doctors may discover polyps through imaging tests such as X-rays, an ultrasound or a computed tomography (CT) scan.
 If polyps are thought to be along the digestive tract, the doctor may use a thin, flexible tube called an endoscope to see the lining of the intestines, stomach or throat.